phsilvarepo/MAROCD/README.md

 ```

 ## License
-This dataset is released under the [license type, e.g., MIT License].
+This dataset is available for research purposes but not for comercial use.